 SEARCH UNIVERSITY LIBRARIES

-This collection of manuscripts includes mainly Stephens' individual poems, or parts of collections of poems.
-Also included is his correspondence mainly to Stephen McKenna and a few letters from A.E.
+Scope and Content: This collection of manuscripts includes mainly Stephens' individual poems, or parts of collections of poems.
+Also included is his correspondence mainly to Stephen MacKenna and a few letters from A.E.
 (George Russell).
 Stephens discusses poetry, music, reading and writing in the majority of his letters.